 High ceilings can prove problematic when it comes to achieving sufficient task lighting in the kitchen.
 Here, simple pared-back fittings on elongated cables brings light closer to the action, while simultaneously drawing attention to the room’s impressive height.

-An affordable option, experiment with coloured cables and different shaped Edison bulbs – try Dowsing & Reynolds for ‘pick and mix’ components.
-Aim to hang bulbs around 75-85cm from the top of an island, avoiding direct eyeline when prepping or sat at bar stools.
+An affordable option is to experiment with colored cables and different shaped Edison bulbs.
+Aim to hang bulbs around 2 to 3ft from the top of an island, avoiding direct eyeline when prepping or sat at bar stools.

-In farmhouse kitchens that fall well below today’s 2.4m-high standard, pendant lights can often appear stunted.
-Here, transparent glass shades bring the light a little closer, without drawing attention to shorter than normal cables.
+In farmhouse kitchens with low ceilings, pendant lights can often appear stunted.
+Here, transparent glass shades bring the light a little closer without drawing attention to shorter than normal cables.

 Spanning multiple pendants the full length of the room helps to draw attention away from the beam dissecting the ceiling, while ‘barely-there’ recessed downlights pick up the baton above the worktops.

-‘In this Grade I Listed farmhouse only surface mounted pendants or wall lights were permissible.
+‘In this farmhouse only surface-mounted pendants or wall lights were permissible.
 And since the ceilings were low, wall lights felt like the logical choice.
 Opting for adjustable fittings allowed targeted illumination exactly where needed.’

 What’s the best way to light around wooden beams?